antidiestro/etai-prompts/generate_keywords.md

 - If the query mentions a specific application or context, include at least one keyword related to that context.
 - Include both general and specific terms related to the topic to capture a range of relevant articles.

-Provide your answer in the specified JSON format, enclosed in <answer> tags.
+Provide your answer in the specified JSON format, enclosed in <response> tags.
 Do not output anything after the answer.